MorGriffiths/Udacity_Navigation/Vector_banana/Report.md

 # Report

-Thanks to ostamand for laying the groundwork on getting the Github repo working with Unity.
+Thanks to https://github.com/ostamand for laying the groundwork on getting the Github repo working with Unity.
-Thanks to grokking-deep-reinforcement-learning for some code inspiration.
+Thanks to grokking-deep-reinforcement-learning for code in the dueling network.

 DQN +